tikna404/Hover_Cards/README.md

 # Hover-Card

-This repository contains a simple example of creating a hover card using HTML and CSS.
+This repository contains a simple example of creating a hover card using `HTML` and `CSS`.
 Hover cards are useful for displaying additional information when a user hovers over a certain element.

 ## Demo